Degrees and Courses | Entry Requirements | Support | Doctoral Profiles

 The MA by Research is a pure research masters course.
 Students will need to complete a thesis of 40,000 words maximum and a research training programme.
 This programme is suitable for applicants who are interested in developing their independent research skills and many students who complete this course progress onto PhD study afterwards

-A PhD requires a minimum period of study as a registered student of normally three years full-time or six years part-time.
+The Education PhD requires a minimum period of study as a registered student of normally three years full-time or six years part-time.
 Exceptionally, the School at its discretion may in individual cases reduce at the time of admission the period of study as a registered student required of a postgraduate researchers on a full-time PhD programme by up to one academic year or its equivalent.

 The PhD is by thesis only, and is examined by a work of 80,000 words maximum and an oral examination.
 Postgraduate researchers are required to complete the research training programme, normally in the first two years of registration.
 One to one supervision is provided throughout the length of the formal registration.
 Postgraduate researchers who are involved in similar areas may also have some group supervision.